jooooscha/terminal-yt/README.md

 A small newsboat-inspired terminal youtube viewer written in Rust.

 Shows a list of youtube channels and videos that can be opened in mpv (currently [umpv](https://pastebin.com/eAs451QF) only).
-Build with [tui](https://github.com/fdehau/tui-rs) with the termion backend.
+Build with [tui](https://github.com/fdehau/tui-rs) with termion as backend.

 ## Current features